phil294/tkbash/README.md

 - Entire functionality of Tk available if desired via `--tkcommand` (see end of this page)
 - Configure multiple GUIs that access each other

 This repository is fairly new.
-If you experience any issues, please open an issue above or contact eochgls@web.de.
+If you experience any issues or think that some cool stuff is missing, please open an issue above or contact eochgls@web.de.
 Commits welcome.

 Snapshot of `tkbash --help`: